Football at the 1900 Summer Olympics: Matches

-In the first game, the British squad had little difficulty defeating the Club Français (wearing the USFSA uniform).
+In the first match, the British squad had little difficulty defeating the Club Français (wearing the USFSA uniform).
 Upton Park led 2–0 after the first half, getting two more goals in the second to win 4–0.
-Gaston Peltier scored in the first minute to give the USFSA XI an early lead, but Université de Bruxelles scored twice to take a 2–1 first half lead.
+In the second match, Gaston Peltier scored in the first minute to give the USFSA XI an early lead, but Université de Bruxelles scored twice to take a 2–1 first half lead.
 The French scored five goals in the second half, however, to take the match 6–2.